tornermarton/gotmpl/docs/installation.md

 ## Go

+The tool can also be installed via go CLI.

+!!! warning

-The tool can also be installed via go CLI but this is not recommended and should typically be used for development purposes only.
+    This is not recommended and should typically be used for development purposes only.

 /// tab | Latest

 ```shell
 go install github.com/gotmpl/gotmpl@latest
 ```

 ///
 /// tab | Specific

 ```shell
 go install github.com/gotmpl/gotmpl@v{{version}}
 ```

 ///

 Requires Go {{go_version}}.